Key precept: Freedom is the ability to choose one’s actions.

-- We can’t see God or the future, but we can logically deduce the existence of a unfathomably powerful designer from the immeasurably and thoroughly interconnected world.
+- We can’t see God or the future, but we can logically deduce the existence of a unfathomably powerful designer from the immeasurably and thoroughly interconnected universe.

-- The Bible provides an accurate record of humanity’s past from the beginning of time, giving a basis for trusting the account of the future.
+- The Bible provides an accurate history of humanity from the beginning of time, giving a basis for trusting the account of the future fate of mankind.

 - From our own personal experience we can believe the record that humans cannot, by ourselves, overcome our self-centered nature therefore constantly bring damage and destruction to ourselves and others, AKA “sin.”

 When we finally admit the existence of, and our need for, the all-powerful Creator to rescue us from the problems we invariably find ourselves in, all we have to do is call upon him.
 We will discover him one-on-on and be saved from the mess we’ve gotten ourselves into in this life, not just from a future hell – IF we submit to his authority and power to allow that to happen.
 Obviously, if we continue to insist on doing things our way we’ll just keep getting the same results!